ch0pex/WebCrawling/README.md

-# Web Crawling example with Python
+# Web Scrapping example with Python